 As part of the Share Matching Plan, a total of 2 thousand treasury shares were transferred free of charge to the custody accounts of eligible participants in 2012 and 2013, respectively.
 A further 90 thousand treasury shares were transferred free of charge in the 2014 financial year.
 An additional 140 thousand treasury shares were transferred in 2015.
 In the 2016 financial year, 232 thousand treasury shares were transferred, 300 thousand treasury shares were transferred in the 2017 financial year, and 312 thousand in the 2018 financial year.
-In the 2019 financial year, 448 thousand treasury shares were transferred to the custody accounts of employees of Deutsche Telekom AG are free of charge.
-In cases where treasury shares are transferred to the custody accounts of employees of other Group companies, the costs have been transferred at fair value to the respective Group company since the 2016 financial year.
+In the 2019 financial year, 448 thousand treasury shares were transferred to the custody accounts of eligible participants.
+Transfers of treasury shares to the custody accounts of employees of Deutsche Telekom AG are free of charge.
+In cases where transferred at fair value to the respective Group company since the 2016 financial year.

 In all months of the reporting year with the exception of March and August, treasury shares (523 thousand in total) were reallocated and transferred to the custody accounts of eligible participants of the Share Matching Plan.
-As of December 31, 2020, disposals of treasury shares resulting from the transfers in the reporting period accounted for 0.01%, or EUR 1,338 thousand, of share capital.
+As of December 31, 2020, disposals of treasury shares resulting from the transfers in the reporting period accounted for 0.01 %, or EUR 1,338 thousand, of share capital.
 Gains on disposal arising from transfers of treasury shares amounted to EUR 7,426 thousand.
 Transfers of treasury shares increased retained earnings by EUR 36 thousand and capital reserves by EUR 6,052 thousand.
 In the reporting year, 266 thousand treasury shares with a fair value of EUR 3,885 thousand were billed to other Group companies.